Creating Offerings to Test

 Experiments uses Offerings to represent the hypothesis that's being tested (aka: the group of products that will be offered to your customers).
 An Offering is a collection of Packages that contain Products from each store you're looking to serve that Offering on.

-So to run an experiment with RevenueCat, you'll need to create a new Offering that contains the Products you want to test.
+So to run an experiment with RevenueCat, you'll need to create a new Offering that contains the Products you want to test, and uses the correct set of metadata key/values if they are applicable to your experiment.

 The Products themselves must first be created in each store in order to be served through RevenueCat.
 You can refresh yourself on how to create Products in each store here.